 Engineering Summer Program

 Engineering Summer Program (ESP) is a six-week residential program for students who will be high school juniors or seniors in the upcoming school year.
 The ESP course curriculum includes math, physics, chemistry, engineering, and technical communications.
 Other structured programming such as industry site visits, fieldtrips, guest lectures, workshops, and faculty mentoring will help you gain a better understanding of the field of engineering and its applications.
-Click HERE to learn more about the Engineerin Summer Program
+Click HERE to learn more about the Engineering Summer Program

 JOIN US IN SUMMER 2014.

 The ESP Program is targeted to high school students from groups traditionally under-represented in the STEM (science, technology, engineering, mathematics) field.
 African-American, Native American, Latino/a, Laotian, Vietnamese, Hmong, and Cambodian students are especially encouraged to apply.
 Students from rural regions, as well as women from all backgrounds are also strongly encouraged to apply.

 To take part in ESP you must have a strong interest in math and engineering; be a U.S. citizen or permanent resident; be entering your junior or senior year for the upcoming school year; have completed at least one year of algebra, geometry, and chemistry by June of the program year; and have a minimum grade-point average of 3.0 on a 4.0 scale.

 The Program challenges students to think creatively, work in teams and draw on previous knowledge and experiences to solve problems both inside and outside the classroom.
 The program consist of rigorous preparation in engineering foundation courses consistent with our engineering degree programs.